cpressey/Ahead-of-Time-eval/README.md

 So I'm happy to concede that it's not really suited to writing macros for optimization tasks, and won't worry too much about it.

-It's **ergonomics** where ahead-of-time `eval` can really focus.
+**Ergonomics** is where ahead-of-time `eval` can really focus.
 An ergonomic macro is one designed to improve the usability of the language itself in some way; for example, defining a `case` statement in a language that only supports `if` statements, by translating the `case` to a sequence of `if`s.
+Use of ergonomic macros taken to a serious level can even result in embedded domain-specific languages.

-In this setting, a macro is nothing more than a function that takes syntax to syntax.
+In this setting, a macro is nothing more than _a function that_ _takes syntax to syntax_.
 Given some syntax as input, it reduces that to a (presumably different) syntactic form, before program execution begins.

-Since quotes forms represent syntax, this matches exactly what ahead-of-time `eval` will do on referentially-transparent, always-terminating functions that take constant quoted forms.
+Since quoted forms represent syntax, this matches exactly what ahead-of-time `eval` will do to referentially-transparent, always-terminating functions that are given constant quoted forms: reduce them, ahead-of-time, to other constant quoted forms.

 Such "macros" also happen to "gracefully degrade" back into functions;
 if not all actual parameters are constants, the function will not be applied until the values of the non-constant parameters are known, i.e. at runtime.

-Many languages have more sophisticated macro systems, though, in terms of syntax, where macros need not look much like functions; they permit alternate syntax to be employed when the macro is applied.
-We can simulate that to a great degree here using `quote`, to pass a quoted form to the function.
-The function then calls `eval` on it.
-Before doing so, it can transform the quoted form in any way it sees fit, since the quoted form is simply a data structure.
-The transformation, and the `eval`, both happen ahead of time, so long as they only involve other pieces of information known ahead of time (i.e. constants.)
+There is a subtlety when using ahead-of-time `eval` to form an ergonomic macro, however.
+(At least, I must assume it's a subtlety as it took me a while to figure it out).
+Some of the arguments to the "macro", the syntax parts, are constant and translated ahead-of-time; while other arguments (such as the expression in the `case` statement example above) are not known until runtime.
+It would be a mistake to treat those arguments as things that we can compute ahead-of-time.

+The resolution to this is to have the function that takes syntax to syntax, produce as its output syntax which represents another function — one with arguments.
+And it is those arguments that are the runtime arguments of the macro.

+As an example, if we were to try to define a Perl-like `unless` form in our putative Scheme-like language, we might have

+    (define unless (qa qb)
+      (let* ((form1     '(lambda (x) (if (not x) $1 $2)))
+             (form2     (replace '$1 qa form1))
+             (form3     (replace '$2 qb form2)))
+        (eval form3 std-env))

+(Here the function `replace` replaces all occurences of a given symbol in a quoted form, with a given value.
+I'm using it instead of quasiquoting because I find quasiquoting distasteful.)

+This macro would be applied like so:

+    ((unless '(do-one-thing x) '(do-something-else y)) (> a 0))

+There is of course nothing stopping a language from supporting language constructs to make macro definition and usage less awkward.

+### Hygiene

-Such manipulation is naturally hygienic.
+The manipulation of syntax by functions that take syntax to syntax as we've done here is naturally hygienic.
 This is because the environment passed to `eval` is explicitly given, and only the bindings in that environment will be used during the evaluation of `eval`.
 Supplying only a standard environment, which does not contain any bindings specific to the active program, makes it impossible to capture a program binding during the evaluation of `eval`.

 It also makes it possible to strategically subvert hygiene, either by manipulating the environment that is passed in so that it no longer resembles the "standard" one, or by manipulating the quoted form and replacing referents with other values.

+Runtime values for ergonomic macros, meanwhile, are passed in as arguments to formed functions.
+There appears to be an extra measure of "hygiene defense" in doing it this way:  If a function does refer to bindings that aren't known ahead-of-time, it won't be computed ahead-of-time itself.
+(If the language supports some way of annotating what is expected to be computed ahead-of-time, it could, for example, warn the user in this case.)

 Now, the statements in the above few paragraphs aren't untrue, but they're perhaps somewhat underwhelming.
 To get into why that is though, I think we need to examine the assumptions more closely.
 What makes a macro "hygienic" anyway?

 I would submit that a programmer perceives a macro as _un_-hygienic when the names used in the macro become bind to values that they did not